RNG: Flat Datacenter Networks at Scale: Modeling Performance

 \section{Modeling Performance}

+Following the standard practice for quasi-random graphs, our analysis assumes that the graphs are truly random.
 The combination of random graphs and spraying-induced decorrelation enables modeling of \sysname's performance.
 Our models inevitably make simplifying assumptions but predict performance quite accurately (\autoref{sec:evaluation}).
 We summarize the key results in this section and include details in the appendix.
 Our models give approximate formulas that give accurate predictions of the actual quantities.
 For convenience, we do not give formal statements here, and defer all precise mathematical statements and proofs to the appendix.

 We consider operating regimes in which $(i)$ $2(\ln(n) + 5) \leq d \ll n$, $(ii)$ $p \geq (n/d^2)^{1/\ell}$, and $(iii)$ $h \ll d$, where $\ell$ is the number of waypoint levels in Spraypoint.
 (We used the second criterion in \autoref{sec:spraypoint} for setting $\ell$).
 Performance is predictable in this regime because distributional tails due to randomness are trimmed.
 At the same time, this regime is broad.
 Since commodity switches support at least 128 breakout lanes~\cite{tomahawk3,tomahawk5}, we can easily pick values of $d$ that exceed the stated lower bound ($\approx 28$ for $n$=10K) for even large fabrics, and we can pick compliant values of $p$ and $h$ .
 Further, $\ell$=1 suffices for $n$=10K and typical values of $d$ and $p$.
 Our oversubscription model focuses on that regime for simplicity.